Emerson89/kubernetes-ansible/README.md

 #
 # ATTENTION

-**This laboratory is intended for learning or testing purposes and cannot be used in production environments**
+**This laboratory is intended for learning or testing purposes and not recommended for use in production environments**
 #

 ## Variables